UAE: Travel now, pay later demand soars among travellers

 “Our objective with Easy Payment Plans is to provide our customers with the opportunity to travel, without having to outlay the cost in one transaction.
 We empower our customers with the choice of availing the plan relevant to them, or benefiting from our co-branded card with Emirates NBD, which not only offers the flexibility of easy payment plans but offers up to 15 per cent back on a customers’ purchase through dnata points – for additional savings on their next trip,” she said.

-Avinash Adnani, Managing Director of Pluto Travels, said travel now, pay later is a picking up big time in the travel industry as it also helps people in UAE to plan their vacations that suit their budget and finances.
+Avinash Adnani, managing director of Neo Travels and Tourism, said travel now, pay later is picking up big time in the travel industry as it also helps people in UAE to plan their vacations that suit their budget and finances.

 He added that many people are opting for 10-15 days vacations and clubbing two or more destinations in their trip.
 By doing this, the cost for their travel also goes up, prompting them to use the BNPL option.